lightningkite/lk_bricks/README.md

 ## Welcome To LK Bricks.

 Lk Bricks is the home for any Lightning Kite bricks we wish to create and use.
-What is a brick? they are templates to be used with [mason cli](https://github.com/felangel/mason)
+What is a brick?
+They are templates to be used with [mason cli](https://github.com/felangel/mason)

-`mason` CLI is a templating tool built with Dart, it is however very useful for any text based project.
+`mason cli` is a templating tool built with Dart, it is however very useful for any text based project.

 ### Getting Started

 First you will need to install `dart`.
 Information on how to do so can be found [here](https://dart.dev/get-dart).

-Install `mason` CLI globally using the command
+Install `mason cli` globally using the command

 `dart pub global activate mason_cli`